thanks-cohn/loogal-v1/README.md

 --------------------------------------------------------------------------------

-WHAT Locus IS
+WHAT LOCUS IS

-Locus is a local visual memory engine.
+LOCUS is a local visual memory engine.

 It replaces: